goldsborough/ipc-bench/other/ideas.md

 socket FD returned by `socket` to identify the connection.
 However, we really actually have two identifiers: the file descriptor for the socket and the segment ID.
-Also, the call to `shmat` yields a pointer to the shared memory, which also needs to be stored somewher.
+Also, the call to `shmat` yields a pointer to the shared memory, which also needs to be stored somewhere.
 As such, we need some way of associating a unique identifier with all three of these values, such that calls to `read`, `write`, `close` etc. can all work with the *single* value returned by `accept` and `connect` (which would normally just be the socket file descriptor).
 One possibility would be to maintain a global mapping from the socket file descriptor to the memory ID and the memory segment.
 In calls to `read`, `write` etc. we could then retrieve the segment ID and shared memory as necessary.
 Note that we have to use the socket as a key because that is the only identifier the client ever gets (when calling `socket`), as opposed to the server which gets a new identifier for each connection (which we could have chosen as the segment ID).
 Note also that on the client-side, we theoretically don't need to store the segment ID, as it is only required by one party to deallocate the segment.

 ```C
 int accept(primary_socket, ...) {